Nevena1997/GraalVM/README.md

 }
 ```

-We can start by compiling the source:
+You can start by compiling the source:
 ```sh
 $ java HelloWorld.java
 ```

-We can verify that the compilation was successful by running the compiled class:
+You can verify that the compilation was successful by running the compiled class:
 ```sh
 $ time java HelloWorld
 Hello World!